vuola/UH_NumericalMethods/README.md

   - [bin](bin) - For running executables, move to this folder and first evoke a help text by `./program_name -h`
   - [python](python) - Folder holds compiled python libraries
-  - [scripts](scripts) - For running python scripts: first complete section `Python environment` below, then move to this folder and evoke code by
+  - [scripts](scripts) - For running python scripts: Complete section `Python environment` below, then move to this folder and evoke code by
     `python3 ./scriptname.py`

-## Python environment

-### Pip

-Ensure you can run python package manager from the command line

-`python3 -m pip --version`

-Installing pip

-`sudo apt install -y python3-pip python3-pip-whl`

-### Virtual environment for running python

-Create a separate virtual environment for the project (specifying .venv as the directory for it)

-`python3 -m venv .venv`

-Activate the virtual environment by sourcing the `activate` script

-`source .venv/bin/activate`

-#### Install Python libraries

-move to extracted folder

-`cd submission/`

-run the following command

-`pip install -r requirements.txt`

 ## Links to exercise Submittals